MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-many-to-many-relationships.md

 ## What *many-to-many relationships* solves

 Before the *many-to-many relationships* feature became available, the relationship between two tables was defined in Power BI.
-At that time, at least one of the table columns involved in the relationship had to contain unique values.
+At least one of the table columns involved in the relationship had to contain unique values.
 Often, though, no columns contained unique values.

 For example, two tables might have had a column labeled *Country*, but the values of *Country* weren't unique in either table.
 To join such tables, it was necessary to create a workaround.
 One such workaround might be to introduce into the model additional tables with the necessary unique values.
 With the *many-to-many relationships* feature, you can join such tables directly by using a relationship with a cardinality of **Many to-Many**.